Edgar Bergen: Death

-In mid-September 1978, Bergen announced that he was retiring after more than 50 years in show business, and sending his monocled, top-hatted partner, Charlie McCarthy, to the National Museum of American History, at the Smithsonian Institution in Washington, D.C.
-He opened at Caesar's Palace Hotel Las Vegas on September 27, for a two-week "Farewell to Show Business" engagement.
+In mid-September 1978, Bergen announced his retirement and sent his monocled, top-hatted partner, Charlie McCarthy, to the National Museum of American History at the Smithsonian Institution in Washington, D.C.
+He opened for Andy Williams at Caesar's Palace Hotel Las Vegas on September 27, for a two-week "Farewell to Show Business" engagement.
 Three days later, on September 30, 1978, he died of kidney disease.
-Bergen was interred with his parents (who are buried under their true surname of "Berggren"), in Inglewood Park Cemetery, Inglewood, California.
+Bergen was interred with his parents (buried under their true surname of "Berggren") in Inglewood Park Cemetery, Inglewood, California.

-In his will, according to Candice Bergen's memoir, 'A Fine Romance,' he left his daughter nothing, but bequeathed his dummy, Charlie McCarthy, $10,000.
-"I’d chased my father's approval all my life, and here was proof I’d never get it," the actress wrote.
+In his will, according to Candice Bergen's memoir, A Fine Romance, he left his daughter nothing but bequeathed his dummy, Charlie McCarthy, $10,000.
+"I'd chased my father's approval all my life, and here was proof I'd never get it," the actress wrote.
 "I was hurt, shocked, when I discovered he had left me out of his will."
-She further explained that her father had provided this inheritance for the dummy, so that the funds could be managed, invested, and reinvested to provide for his future performances.
+She further explained that her father had provided this inheritance for the dummy so that the funds could be managed, invested, and reinvested to provide for his future performances.
 She said her father wrote in his will: "I make this provision for sentimental reasons, which to me are vital due to the association with Charlie McCarthy, who has been my constant companion and who has taken on the character of a real person and from whom I have never been separated even for a day."
 Throughout the book, she suggested that her father seemed to have a stronger kinship with Charlie than with her.
 The dummy "dominated" her childhood, she explained, and even had his own bedroom in their house.
 "Those were unique circumstances to grow up in," she wrote.
 "Sometimes I have to give myself credit for being a functional human being.
-I knew my father loved me, but with his Swedish reserve, it wasn’t his nature to tell me."
+I knew my father loved me, but with his Swedish reserve, it wasn't his nature to tell me."

-On October 2, 2006, Bergen's wife of 33 years, Frances Westerman Bergen, died at Cedars-Sinai Medical Center in Los Angeles, aged 84, from undisclosed causes.
-Unlike her husband, she is buried in Forest Lawn Memorial Park (Hollywood Hills).
+A message in the closing credits dedicates The Muppet Movie (which featured Bergen and Charlie in their last screen appearance) to the memory and magic of Bergen.
 In 1990, Bergen was elected to the Radio Hall of Fame, the same year that The Charlie McCarthy Show was selected as an honored program.
-A message in the closing credits dedicates The Muppet Movie (which featured Bergen and Charlie in their last screen appearance) to the memory and magic of Bergen.
 In 1991, the United States Postal Service honored him with a 29-cent commemorative stamp.

+On October 2, 2006, Bergen's widow, Frances Westerman Bergen, died at Cedars-Sinai Medical Center in Los Angeles, aged 84, from undisclosed causes.
+Unlike her husband, she is buried in Forest Lawn Memorial Park (Hollywood Hills).